thinkingoutloud55/Insight-DS-Project/README.md

 ![Frequent word count](image/word_freq.png)

- This also suggest that we need to add [n-gram](https://en.wikipedia.org/wiki/N-gram) when modeling the topics
+ This also suggests that we need to add [n-gram](https://en.wikipedia.org/wiki/N-gram) when modeling the topics

 ## How was CreditCardSnapshot implemented?